 Career assistance is available to current students and alumni of the University.
 The mission of the Career Development department is to prepare students and alumni for professional career success by integrating career preparation and planning into the university experience.
 Students and alumni are guided and mentored through career-related exploration activities, events, courses and work experiences by Career Development staff, advisors, faculty, and deans.
 For more information, contact careerservices@cleary.edu or visit the Career Development page on the Cleary Web site.

 Computer Labs

-Computer labs are available during most weekdays and evening hours and on selected weekends.
-Copying machines are also available for student use.
+Computer labs and copy machines are available during most weekdays and evening hours and on selected weekends.

 Disability Resources